-For Series 65 and 80 kits, the GSP transducer is mounted in one of the available OUTLET pressure ports located on the gas filter.
+For Series 50, 65, and 80 kits, the GSP transducer is mounted in one of the available OUTLET pressure ports located on the gas filter.
+OUTLET pressure ports are located on the filter housing lid for Series 50).
 Pressure drop across the filter may be determined by comparing GSP (as displayed on Bi-Fuel control panel) to the upstream supply pressure (as measured with a mechanical pressure gauge).
-Adaptor fitting (P/N 610879) and gasket (P/N 610880)

-are provided in the Panel Accessory Kit for mounting of the GSP transducer.
-For Series 50 kits, install GSP transducer upstream of the GTI gas train using a 1/8" NPT female pressure tap (provided by others).
+Adaptor fitting (P/N 610879) and gasket (P/N 610880) are ordered separately and required for mounting of the GSP transducer.
+For Series 25 kits, install GSP transducer upstream of the GTI gas train using a 1/8" NPT female pressure tap (provided by others).
 Adaptor fitting (P/N 610879) and gasket (P/N 610880) are separate for mounting of the GSP transducer.